pnkraemer/probdiffeq/docs/examples/solution_object.md

 But we can also look at the underlying distribution.
 For starters, maybe we want to compute the marginal distribution over the solution away from the grid points.
-This is similar to dense output, but waaaay cooler: there is not _one_ way of dense output with probabilistic solvers, but there are
+This is similar to dense output, but, arguably, way cooler: there is not _one_ way of dense output with probabilistic solvers, but there many ways:

 * marginals on off-grid points (most similar to traditional dense output)
 * joint distributions on grid points and away from the grid points
 * joint samples from the posterior

 and many more options.

-Look at this:
+Check this out:

 ```python tags=[]
 ts = jnp.linspace(t0 + 1e-4, t1 - 1e-3, num=400, endpoint=True)